devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Code Snippet 28: Consuming Redux Store in Favorite Button of Wisdom Card [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ### Why I decided against it
 I went back and forth on this decision a lot.
-Redux is a great State Management solution with some clear guidlines on how to intergrate it into a Flutter application.
+Redux is a great State Management solution with some clear guidlines on how to intergrate it into a Reaactive application [[@abramovThreePrinciplesRedux2015]](https://redux.js.org/introduction/three-principles).
 It also enables the implementation of a clean three layered architecture (View - Store - Data) [[@eganKeepItSimple2018]](https://www.youtube.com/watch?v=zKXz3pUkw9A).
 Didier Boelens recommends to just stick to a Redux architecture if you are already familiar with it's approach from other cross-plattform development frameworks like React [[@facebookReactNativeFramework2015]](https://facebook.github.io/react-native/) and Angular [[@googlellcAngular2016]](https://angular.io/) and I very much agree with this advice [[@boelensFlutterBLoCScopedModel2019]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/).
 I have previously never worked with Redux and I decided to use BLoC over Redux because:

 1. It was publicly endorsed by the Flutter Team on multiple occasions [@sullivanBuildReactiveMobile2018; @hracekPragmaticStateManagement2019; @sullivanTechnicalDebtStreams2018; @soaresFlutterAngularDartCode2018; @flutterdevteamFlutterState2019]
 2. It also has clear architectural rules [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)